-This force looks at how much power suppliers have in your industry, and how easy it would be for them to raise prices or reduce the quality of their products.
+This force looks at suppliers’ power in your industry and how easy it would be for them to raise prices or reduce the quality of their products.
 The determining factors include:

 - The number of suppliers in the industry.
 The more suppliers there are, the less power they have collectively.

 - The availability of substitutes.
-If there are other suppliers that can provide a similar product or service, then they have less power.
+They have less power if other suppliers can provide a similar product or service.

-Buyers have power when they are less in number than the businesses they are buying from, when they are very price-sensitive, when the quality of the product is important, and when there are a lot of choices.
+Buyers have power when they are fewer in number than the businesses they are buying from when they are very price-sensitive, when the quality of the product is essential, and when there are a lot of choices.

-Sometimes, a company will release a product that customers can easily replicate using their own resources or a combination of other products.
-This is known as a threat of substitution, and it can be a major issue for businesses.
+Sometimes, a company will release a product that customers can easily replicate using their resources or a combination of other products.
+This threat of substitution can be a significant issue for businesses.

 Take, for example, the photography industry.
-With the advent of digital cameras, people can now take high-quality photos without having to spend money on a professional photographer.
+With digital cameras, people can now take high-quality photos without spending money on a professional photographer.
 This has led to a significant decline in the demand for traditional photography services.

 Another example might be mid-level graphic design services.
-Unless you are working for a high-end client, there is a good chance that your potential customers could use software like Canva to create their own designs at a minimal cost.
+Unless you work for a high-end client, your potential customers could use software like Canva to create their designs at a minimal cost.

 The final force is the threat of new entry, and this looks at how easy it is for new businesses to enter your industry.
 How low are the monetary and non-monetary barriers to entry?

-Marketplaces like Amazon KDP have become far too saturated as a result of the low barriers to entry.
+Marketplaces like Amazon KDP have become far too saturated due to the low barriers to entry.
 Anyone can publish any book they want without an editor, cover artist, or ad campaign budget – so if you are trying to make money as an author, it’s now increasingly difficult.